|MSc Advanced Professional Practice in Paediatric Dietetics||MSc Pre-Hospital Critical Care/Retrieval and Transfer|

 |Course type||Full-time, Part-time route available||Full-time, Part-time route available|

 |Provider||School of Health Professions||School of Health Professions|

 You must also provide evidence of competence in written and spoken English in accordance with the University’s Admissions Code of Practice - IELTS requirement is 6.5 average with a minimum of 5.5 in each category.
-If you need to improve your English language to get onto a degree course at the University of Plymouth, you can book a pre-sessional academic English course
+If you need to improve your English language to get onto a degree programme at the University of Plymouth, you can book a pre-sessional academic English course.

 Applications can be made throughout the year, however the pathway year starts in September.
 When applying for a taught postgraduate programme, please check for any submission deadlines with the Professional Development Unit team (contact details below).